 In person registrations will be strictly limited and will attract 5 CPD point for full day attendance.
 Remote participation is welcome, however only WA participants will attract CPD points.
+CPD points for other jurisdictions may be available depending on local requirements.
+A certificate of attendance can be issued on request.
 This conference is run on a not-for-profit basis, all unspent registration funds being donated for the research activities of the University of Western Australia Law School.